b-r-hamilton/OPTinv.jl/README.md

 # Scripts
 Transient Inversion of Lu et al, 2023 records
-- `ex1.offsets.jl`: stand-alone script that generates depth-profile of effective modern-day d18Oc and compares to the full range of CE variability in recorded sediment core d18Oc
+- `offsets.jl`: stand-alone script that generates depth-profile of effective modern-day d18Oc and compares to the full range of CE variability in recorded sediment core d18Oc
-- `ex3.plotmodes.jl`: stand-alone script that plots surface spatial mode plots, impulse response of each mode at 3 select cores, and singular values w.r.t. sediment core/depth
+- `modes.jl`: stand-alone script that plots surface spatial mode plots, impulse response of each mode at 3 select cores, and singular values w.r.t. sediment core/depth
-- `ex3.transientinversion.jl`: generates the 2 solutions detailed in the manuscript
+- `transientinversion.jl`: generates the 2 solutions detailed in the manuscript
-- `ex3.transientinversionoc2k.jl`: attempt at constraining two solutions with Ocean2k cooling rate
+- `transientinversionoc2k.jl`: attempt at constraining two solutions with Ocean2k cooling rate
-- `ex4.utilde.jl`: follow-on script, plots the mode solutions to `ex3`
+- `utilde.jl`: follow-on script, plots the mode solutions to `ex3`
-- `ex4.ytilde.jl`: follow-on script, plots the reconstructions at the core sites for each solution produced in `ex3`
+- `ytilde.jl`: follow-on script, plots the reconstructions at the core sites for each solution produced in `ex3`
-- `ex5.regionmean.jl`: follow-on script, plots the regional means (for N. Atl. region and subregions) for solutions in `ex3`.
+- `regionmean.jl`: follow-on script, plots the regional means (for N. Atl. region and subregions) for solutions in `ex3`.
 Compares to Ocean2k and LMR.
-- `ex6.maps.jl`: follow-on script, plots the surface reconstruction maps for temperature
+- `maps.jl`: follow-on script, plots the surface reconstruction maps for temperature
-- `ex7.effd18Oc.jl`: follow-on script, computes the effective d18Oc at the surface and compares it to the planktic stack from the EN539 sediment cores.
+- `effd18Oc.jl`: follow-on script, computes the effective d18Oc at the surface and compares it to the planktic stack from the EN539 sediment cores.

 Analysis of Common Era Data Products
 - `CEdatanalysis/lmr.jl`: plots LMR and Mod-ERA maps